dxl495/431-2020/classes/class21/README.md

 3. On 2020-12-04, the San Francisco chapter of the American Statistical Association is hosting a pair of keynote speakers and a panel discussion on [A Positive Outlook During the Covid Era: how statistics could contribute to a better 2021](http://www.sfasa.org/Dec42020mtg.html).
 Registration is [free and required](https://www.eventbrite.com/e/2020-sfasa-holiday-celebration-tickets-127577564931), if you are interested.
 4. The [ggplot2 book](https://ggplot2-book.org/) by Hadley Wickham, Danielle Navarro, and Thomas Lin Pedersen is ramping up its third edition.
 If you're looking for a cookbook, though, I'd recommend the [R Graphics Cookbook](https://r-graphics.org/) by Winston Chang.
 5. [Explore your activity on Google with R](https://towardsdatascience.com/explore-your-activity-on-google-with-r-how-to-analyze-and-visualize-your-search-history-1fb74e5fb2b6) is an interesting piece posted 2020-11-06 by Saul Beuntello at [Towards Data Science](https://towardsdatascience.com/).
+6. You may be interested in learning about a [Github Workflow for Data Science Project Proposals](http://www.citizen-statistician.org/2020/11/github-workflow-for-data-science-project-proposals/) written by Mine Cetinkaya-Rundel, which is something I will be considering for my Spring courses.

 ## There are Ten Remaining Deliverables This Semester